-In the example below we use pAntler to launch the MOOSDB and the uXMS scope from a single mission file.
+In the example below we use partler to launch the MOOSDB and the uXMS scope from a single mission file.
 The user preferences for uXMS are provided in its configuration block.
-Type uXMS --example on the command line for further options.
+Type uXMS --example on the command line for further options if you're curious.